Iraq–Yemen relations: History

 In 1930, a number of Yemeni army officers learned in Iraqi military institutes, including Colonel Ahmed bin Yahya Al-Thalaya.
 On February 16, 1989, Yemen, Jordan, Iraq, and Egypt signed an agreement in order to establish the Arab Cooperation Council in Baghdad.
 Iraq’s president, Saddam Hussein, and Yemeni president, Ali Abdullah Saleh were closely allied.
 Saleh opposed the US-led coalition in the Gulf War but did not fight against the coalition.

 Despite these efforts to strengthen relations, the ongoing conflict in Yemen and the political instability in Iraq have presented challenges to the development of a more robust bilateral relationship.
 Furthermore, Houthi spokesman Mohamed Abdel Saleh claimed that Iraqi Prime Minister Haider al-Abadi recognised them as “representative of Yemen”.
 However, both countries have expressed a desire to continue working together to promote regional stability and cooperation.

 In recent years, former Iraqi Prime Minister Haidar al-Abadi expressed sympathy for Yemen, stating he would “want to stop this conflict as soon as possible.”
 He has gone on to say that he doesn't think US-supported airstrikes in Yemen are helping the situation "at all," and Saudi Arabia should not be conducting them.

 Iraq has perhaps been seen as a mediator for the Yemeni Civil War, as they have hosted five rounds of talks over the past year between Sunni-majority Saudi Arabia and Shia-majority Iran, aimed at restoring relations between the two.
 If this turned out successful, the two would be able to pressure Houthi militias in reaching a realistic political settlement.

 In 2004, the UNHCR estimated that 100,000 Iraqis were living in Yemen.

+In June 2024, during the Gaza war, the Yemeni Houthis in control of Sana'a and the Islamic Resistance in Iraq began launching joint military operations on Israel and ships in Haifa Port in support of Palestinians of Gaza Strip.